 More sun translates into more electricity generation.
 Business owners that live in places with unpredictable or cloudy weather will find that they can still benefit from solar.
 They may simply need to use more panels to generate the same amount of energy compared to someone in a sunny state.Unpredictability of PUC decisions

 In a number of states across the nation, legislative restrictions on net metering are halting the increase of solar energy installations.
 Net metering makes solar economically viable, allowing the solar system to connect to the public utility power grid.
 Surplus power is transferred onto the grid and allows the customer to offset the cost of power drawn from the utility.
 Caps on net metering for commercial projects, changing credit rates and stricter eligibility guidelines established by the PUC can make solar less feasible for business owners.

 Solar technology has advanced rapidly over the past 60 years and today, solar installation and design companies are able to work with most any kind of property to start generating cost savings through solar electricity.

 Utility-scale solar generates clean energy that is sold to utility buyers, not individual consumers.
 Federal and state policies encourage the development of these clean energy projects.
-According to the Solar Energy Industries Association, in the U.S. more than 2,600 MWs of utility-scale solar are under development.
-That’s enough power for 4.3 million households.
+According to the Solar Energy Industries Association, in the U.S. there are currently 37,000 MW of utility-scale solar projects, with another 74,000 MW under development.
 There are many benefits to utility-scale solar, including its environmental and economic benefits.
 Solar on such a large scale is one of the fastest ways to reduce carbon emissions.
 In addition, these solar plants generate fixed-price electricity, while fossil fuels fluctuate constantly in price.

 3 Factors That Can Stymie Your Solar Plan